aozaki-kuro/Archiving-Guide/General/Nico.md

 3. I personally don't suggest recording the Niconico stream during live, the network might broke up when switching from free to paid corner

 If you don't want to type your `EMAIL` and `PASSWORD` here, you can use `--niconico-user-session` instead.
 You can extract the cookies by using `cookies.txt` plugin.

+### 🚩 Minyami

+This is a project working pretty efficently in Niconico Timeshift (stream archive) downloading.

+You don't have to wait for hours when downloading the archive.

+#### Installation
+First, you have to install a `Node.js` environment.

+For Windows, download `Node.js` installer from the [official page](https://nodejs.org/en/download/), Linux please follow the advanced guide.

+Once you are done with installing, type `npm -v` to see if `npm` is functioning properly.

+Type `npm i -g minyami` to install `minyami`.

+Type `minyami version` to see if minyami installed.

+Install the [chrome extension](https://chrome.google.com/webstore/detail/minyami/cgejkofhdaffiifhcohjdbbheldkiaed) for link extraction.

+#### Usage

+Go to niconico timeshift playback page, drag the then use the extension to extract the link.

+Paste the link into the CLI interface and download.

+#### Caution

+During the test, I found some IP of the IDC (aws) might have been banned and ran into some problems.

+You might see bunches of 403 error during download.
+The reason is unknown.

+So be careful using this tool.

 ### 🚩 Stream Recorder